CameronCombs578/Knowledge-Base-Combs/content/americas-habitats-animals/americas-amphibians.md

 		- Changes color throughout its growth.
 ## Summary

 Amphibians are cold-blooded creatures that live in wet areas such as the Amazon Rainforest.
 These creatures can range from frogs to salamanders, which thrive in these special habitats.
-These creatures can also be food for [[americas-reptiles|reptiles.]]
+These creatures can also be food for [[americas-habitats-animals/americas-reptiles|reptiles.]]